 The primary action of prolactin is to stimulate breast epithelial cell proliferation, thereby inducing and maintaining milk production.
 Estrogen stimulates the proliferation of pituitary lactotroph cells, resulting in an increased quantity of these cells in premenopausal women, especially during pregnancy.
 However, lactation is inhibited by the high levels of estrogen and progesterone during pregnancy.
 The rapid decline of estrogen and progesterone in the postpartum period allows lactation to commence.
 During lactation and breastfeeding, ovulation may be suppressed due to the suppression of gonadotropins by prolactin, but may return before menstruation resumes.
 Therefore, this cannot be considered a reliable form of birth control.

 Dopamine has the dominant influence over prolactin secretion.
 Secretion of prolactin is under tonic inhibitory control by dopamine, which acts via D2-type receptors located on lactotrophs.
-Prolactin production can be stimulated by the hypothalamic peptides, thyrotropin-releasing hormone (TRH), vasoactive intestinal peptide (VIP), epidermal growth factor, and dopamine receptor agonists.
+Prolactin production can be stimulated by the hypothalamic peptides, thyrotropin-releasing hormone (TRH), vasoactive intestinal peptide (VIP), epidermal growth factor, and dopamine receptor antagonists.
 Thus, primary hypothyroidism (a high TRH state) can cause hyperprolactinemia.
 VIP increases prolactin in response to suckling, probably because of its action on receptors that increase adenosine 3',5'-cyclic phosphate (cAMP).

 This condition occurs in less than 1% of the general population and in 5-14% of patients presenting with secondary amenorrhea.
 Approximately 75% of patients presenting with galactorrhea and amenorrhea have hyperprolactinemia.
 Of these patients, approximately 30% have prolactin-secreting tumors.